Map

 variable_name := make(map[key_data_type]value_data_type)

-An empty map can also be created by assigning the variable to a map literal.
+An empty map can also be created using a map literal:

 variable_name := map[key_data_type]value_data_type{}

-A map literal can also be used when initializing values in the declaration.
+A map literal can also be used for initializing a map:

 map_name := map[key_data_type]value_data_type{